Bathtub Not Draining

 Accidentally dropping items like jewelry, toys, or even small toiletries can block your drain.

-- Retrieve with Caution: Use a drain snake to carefully fish out the object, avoiding pushing it further.
+How to Fix It - Retrieve with Caution Use a drain snake to carefully fish out the object, avoiding pushing it further.

-- Call a Plumber: If retrieval proves difficult, a professional can help without damaging your plumbing.
+- Call a Plumber If retrieval proves difficult, a professional can help without damaging your plumbing.

-Example: Mike’s child dropped a small toy in the bathtub, causing a blockage.
+Mike’s child dropped a small toy in the bathtub, causing a blockage.
 A plumber used special tools to retrieve it, preventing further issues.

 3. Broken Drain Stopper